 Let’s consider this scenario: you have an e-commerce solution, a documentation section, a blog, a forum, a support system, etc, all of these sections being tightly related.

-In this case, despite the discussion above where I was supporting the use of subdomains, the optimal solution would be to use subfolders within your main domain.
+Despite this subdomains vs subfolders discussion above where I was supporting the use of subdomains, in this case the optimal solution would be to use subfolders within your main domain.
 Each of the sections can even be implemented with different software, such as WordPress, phpBB, Magento, Prestashop, whatever.

 The explanation is very simple: if you optimize, say, a product page for a certain keyword, the related documentation page, for example, will gain weight considerably faster for the same keyword because to search engines, including Google, they belong to the same site.